Recapping What Happened When the Nazis Invaded the Netherlands

 A Flood of Jewish Refugees

-When the Nazis invaded Holland in 1940, 60,000+ Jews lived in Amsterdam—about 10% of the population.
-During World War II, the Jewish Quarter became a ghetto after the Germans raised bridges and built fencing that cut access to the rest of the city.
-The Nazis put limits on daily life, rationed food and arrested Jews in the streets.
+When the Nazis invaded the Netherlands in 1940, 60,000+ Jews lived in Amsterdam—about 10% of the population.
+During World War II, the Jewish Quarter became a ghetto after the Germans demolished bridges and built fencing that cut access to the rest of the city.
+The Nazis put limits on daily life, rationed food, and arrested Jews in the streets.
 Most were taken to the Hollandsche Schouwburg, Amsterdam’s municipal theater building, which became an assembly point for mass deportation to extermination camps in occupied Poland.
 Less than a year before the war ended, the city’s most famous diarist went into hiding with her family at Prinsengracht 263, now a museum where tourists pay homage to Anne Frank.

-The Frank family was among some 25,000 Dutch and German Jews who hid to evade deportation, most unsuccessfully.
+Anne Frank and her family were among some 25,000 Dutch and German Jews who hid to evade deportation, most unsuccessfully.
 Despite efforts of the Dutch Resistance Movement, including a dockworkers strike in February 1941 to protest persecution of the Jews, the majority died in Nazi concentration camps.
 A handful are remembered in Stumble Stones behind the Portuguese Synagogue, a worldwide Holocaust memorial project initiated by Gunter Demnig, a non-Jew from Germany, in 1994.
-Each brass plaque indicates a Holocaust victim’s name, birth and arrest dates, camp deported to and fate.
+Each brass plaque indicates a Holocaust victim’s name, birth and arrest dates, camp deported to, and date of death.